 The Outcast Tribe does this but only with the chief of a village and his heir.

 Improvised Weapon: A rather strange example of this trope occurs in How To Twist A Dragon's Tale.
-When Alvin the Treacherous is about to do away with Hiccup, once and for all, Hiccup bursts into song.
-This surprises Alvin so much that Hiccup can wriggle out of his grasp.
-Soon, the second example of this trope occurs when he and his friends start using items from Fishlegs's duffel bag to fight Alvin.
+When dueling Alvin the Treacherous, Hiccup uses various implements from Fishlegs's Running-Away Suitcase, including tooth powder and and umbrella as a sword.
+When Alvin about to do away with Hiccup, once and for all, Hiccup bursts into song.
+This surprises Alvin long enough for Humongously Hotshot to rescue Hiccup.

 Laser-Guided Karma: In How to Cheat a Dragon's Curse.
 Hiccup spends much of the book on a quest to save Fishlegs, who, according to Old Wrinkly, the soothsayer, is dying from the bite of a poisonous dragon.
 Guess who had really been bitten.